pikdum/blog/content/posts/thistle-tea-2024-update/index.md

 This is when you right click on a NPC and get a dialog window, with maybe some options.
 An example is asking a city guard for directions.
 I've also managed to get some quests showing up here, but I think these are all sort of delivery quests.
+I was hoping to get proper quests showing up, but that's likely something different than gossip.

 ## Game Objects